FOOD AND SPIRITUALITY

 WHEN WE BREAK THE FAST

-1. Consumption of Oil and Fish
+1. Consumption of Oil and Fish2.
+Consumption of Everything

 3. The Sick